BlizzedRu/OpenLastFM/README.md

 ```

 Wow!
 We learned that Dimmu Borgir is amazing norwegian Symphonic Black Metal band and now we want to get and listen to their tracks from the best album!
-But what if you want to get only 5 tracks now and others you are going to estimate tomorrow when your roommate will go away and you will got a wonderful opportunity for a powerful headbanging?
+But what if you want to get only 5 tracks now, and others you are going to estimate tomorrow when your roommate will go away and you will got a wonderful opportunity for a powerful headbanging?
 Hmm..
 Let's take a look!

 #### Paginated responses